 Internal Medicine & Medical Weight Loss located in Hackensack, Paramus & Haledon, NJ

 High cholesterol affects almost 40% of American adults, and many of them don’t even know they have it.
 High cholesterol puts you at greater risk of developing heart disease and stroke, two of the leading causes of premature death in the United States.
-Advance Medical Group in Hackensack, Paramus, and Haledon, New Jersey, provides testing and treatment programs to get your high cholesterol in check.
+Advance Medical Group in Hackensack, Paramus, Haledon and Englewood, New Jersey, provides testing and treatment programs to get your high cholesterol in check.
 To learn more or to get tested, call the office or use the online scheduling tool to make an appointment today.

 Cholesterol is a waxy substance your body uses to build cells.
 The liver produces it, and you also get it from certain foods, mainly meat and dairy products.

 Experts say that the amount of cholesterol your body produces on its own is more than enough, so it’s important to monitor the foods you eat that increase cholesterol levels.
 However, a poor diet and exercise habits, excessive weight, and unmanaged stress are common causes for many adults to develop high cholesterol.